 Rhabdomyolysis may be due to either traumatic or nontraumatic muscle injury.
 Much of our knowledge on rhabdomyolysis-associated ATN derives from observations of rhabdomyolysis that occurs as part of the crush syndrome resulting from large-scale natural or manmade disasters.

 The clinical features and prevention of AKI due to traumatic rhabdomyolysis will be reviewed here.
 ATN due to nontraumatic rhabdomyolysis and hemolysis and general overviews of rhabdomyolysis, hemolysis, and drug-induced myopathies are discussed in detail separately.
 (See "Clinical features and diagnosis of heme pigment-induced acute kidney injury (acute renal failure)" and "Clinical manifestations and diagnosis of rhabdomyolysis" and "Approach to the diagnosis of hemolytic anemia in the adult" and "Drug-induced myopathies".)

 DEFINITIONS AND EPIDEMIOLOGY

-The incidence of AKI and the frequency with which dialysis is required in these cases have varied widely in different studies.
-The following reports have analyzed these aspects as part of crush injury following catastrophic earthquakes:
+The incidence of acute kidney injury (AKI) and the frequency with which dialysis is required in these cases have varied widely in different studies.
+The following reports have analyzed these aspects as part of crush injury following catastrophic earthquakes.